Stetsed/NVIDIA-Single-GPU-Passthrough/README.md

 Alena: Made the original script which I have modified

 Archwiki: Alot of this info comes from there article on PCI passthrough via OVMF

+joeknock90: For his single GPU passthrough guide.
+Which this guide also uses parts from.
+But then uses shell script instead of libvirt.